Orange County Fire Authority: Division 4

 Division 4 is located in the northern area of Orange County.
 It covers cities of Tustin, Villa Park, and Yorba Linda along with the unincorporated communities of El Modena, Orange Park Acres, Santiago Canyon, Silverado Canyon, and North Tustin.
 Division 4 is covered by Battalion 3 commanding eight fire stations and Battalion 2 commanding three fire stations.
-The stations in Battalion 3 are Stations 8, 14, 15, 16, 21, 23, 37 and 43.
-The stations in Battalion 2 are Stations 10, 32 and 53.
-In July 2020, the city of Placentia disbanded from OCFA, decommissioning Station 34 and 35 and removing Engine 34, Truck 34*, USAR 34*, Utility 2* and Engine 35. *Truck 34, USAR 34, and Utility 2 now have been reassigned to Station 32, now Truck 32, USAR 32.
-Utility 2 was moved also to Station 32, staying as Utility 2.
-Now Station 32 houses Engine 32, Truck 32, Engine 132, Patrol 32, USAR 32, Utility 2, and Medic 932.
+The stations in Battalion 3 are Stations 8, 14, 15, 16, 21, 37 and 43.
+The stations in Battalion 2 are Stations 10, 23, 32 and 53.
+In July 2020, the city of Placentia disbanded from OCFA, disbanding stations 34 and 35.
+Truck 34 was the only station unit to be reassigned, now as Truck 32.
 Water Tender 32 has since been reassigned back to Water Tender 10, where it was originally assigned before being assigned to Water Tender 32 around 2009 (exact date not available).
 Battalion 2 was since reassigned from Station 34 to Station 53, then in 2021, moved to station 10.

 Division 5

 Division 5 covers the cities of Aliso Viejo, Laguna Hills, Laguna Niguel, Laguna Woods, Lake Forest, Emerald Bay and Mission Viejo.
 Division 5 is covered by Battalion 4 commanding nine fire stations.
 These stations are Stations 5, 11, 19, 22, 39, 42, 49, 54 and 57.
 There are two paramedic engine companies at Station 22.
+As of July 1, 2025, Paramedic Engine Company 12 was placed into service, running temporarily out of station 19 while station 12 is being constructed, as well as the disbandment of Medic 57.